Diffusioosmosis of electrolyte solutions in uniformly charged channels: Local diffusio-osmotic slip

 In the case of low surface potentials, $\left\vert \phi _{s}\right\vert \leq 1$, one can use the approximation $\ln \left[ \cosh \left( \phi /4\right) \right] \simeq \phi ^{2}/32$.
 Equation~\eqref{udo2} then reduces to

 Thus, the chemiosmotic mobility turns out to be small compared to the electroosmotic one [given by Eq.~\eqref{ueo}].

-Figure~\ref{fig:mdo} includes numerical curves for a local chemiosmotic mobility calculated with the same parameters as in Fig.~\ref{fig:pot-profile}.
+Figure~\ref{fig:mdo} includes curves for the local chemiosmotic mobility obtained by numerical integration of Eq.~\eqref{udo} using $\phi$ determined by Eq.~\eqref{eq:PBSWexact}.
+The calculations are made for the same parameters as in Fig.~\ref{fig:pot-profile}.
 The shape of these curves for (negative) $m_c$ is similar to that for electroosmotic mobility, so that we do not discuss it in detail, but note that for both cross-sections $|m_c|$ is smaller than unity (and significantly below $m_e$).
 Both curves now are well fitted by Eq.~\eqref{udo2}.
 Also included in Fig.~\ref{fig:mdo} is the chemiosmotic mobility calculated from asymptotic Eq.~\eqref{mdo_sm}.
 The fit is good for the lower curve ($\mathcal{C}_m = 0.2$ mol/l), but clearly, the exact results for the upper curve ($\mathcal{C}_m = 4 \times 10^{-3}$ mol/l) should be irreconcilable with Eq.~\eqref{mdo_sm} since $\phi_s \simeq 4.5$ is finite.
 Indeed, there is some discernible discrepancy in the direction of greater $|m_c|$ (not shown).

 The above equations for mobilities apply at any point of the channel, but since $\phi $ vanishes outside the EDLs, we might argue that in the central electroneutral region Eqs.~\eqref{ueo} and \eqref{udo2} reduce to